To register for a program you must be a PAL Member.

 PAL Memberships are FREE.

-Get to know two of the graduates of our diversion program!
+Get to know two of the graduates of our prevention program!

 The Juvenile Detective oversees this program with the assistance of PAL staff, a county probation officer and a Case Worker from YSB.

 The San Mateo Police Department is committed to our youth and the desire to not unnecessarily introduce our youth into the juvenile justice system.
 We have learned, and statistics have shown that once youth are introduced into the juvenile justice system, they are more likely to be involved in future criminal activity as well as increase the likelihood of school truancy and drop-out.

 The San Mateo Police Department has created a juvenile prevention program that targets youth ages 11-17 that have either committed a minor offense or seemed predestined to do so by current behavior.
 Referrals come from police, school officials and families and are screened by the San Mateo Police Department Juvenile Detective.
 Each youth’s contract will be individualized as to the youth and their family’s needs.
 The contract may consist of school attendance requirements, counseling for the youth and their family, utilization of outside resources such as medical or mental health professions and community service.